 Since Zoloft was introduced in 1994, it has been used in millions of people.
 Though most people do not have severe side effects, it has shown to cause serious injury in some patients.
 Beginning in 2004, the FDA has issued multiple warnings about the risks of Zoloft and Pfizer has faced multiple lawsuits for injuries caused by the medication and for improper marketing practices.

-Zoloft and Suicide
+Zoloft Suicide Risk

 Zoloft has been shown to increase the risk of suicide in those with depression, especially in those who are under 25, have a history of suicide or who are bipolar.
 The FDA issued a “black box warning” in 2004, which required that information about the risk of suicide be printed at the top of prescribing information, enclosed in a black box.

-Zoloft and Birth Defects
+Zoloft Birth Defects

 Zoloft was the second of the SSRI medications and was thought to be fairly safe during pregnancy because it does not affect norepinephrine.
 It was used in millions of pregnant women but has been found to have an increased risk of miscarriage and birth defects.